 There are eight ways of forming a crack-free 9x3 wall, written W(9,3) = 8.

 The rules for writing Roman numerals allow for many ways of writing each number (see FAQ: Roman Numerals).
 However, there is always a "best" way of writing a particular number.

 For example, the following represent all of the legitimate ways of writing the number sixteen:

 The last example being considered the most efficient, as it uses the least number of numerals.

-This text file contains 1000 numbers written in valid, but not necessarily minimal, Roman numerals.
+contains 1000 numbers written in valid, but not necessarily minimal, Roman numerals.

 Find the number of characters saved by writing each of these in their minimal form.

 Write a program that allows the user to enter a sudoku puzzle, and uses a backtracking algorithm to solve it.

 Each Sudoku has a unique solution that can be reached logically without guessing.
 Enter digits from 1 to 9 into the blank spaces.
 Every row must contain one of each digit.
 So must every column, as must every 3x3 square.